-WwTW Phasing of Development Dunchurch Capacity for planned growth up to 2030, based on RBC Housing Trajectory 2015 Finham (Coventry) WwTW at permit limit Hartshill (Nuneaton) Capacity for majority of planned growth, timing of permit exceedance unknown due to unknown NWBC housing trajectory Hurley Capacity for planned growth with some spare capacity for further growth Leek Wooton Capacity for planned growth with some spare capacity for further growth Minworth Capacity for planned growth - capacity for further growth is dependent on levels of growth outside of the study area Norton Green Capacity for planned growth with some spare capacity for further growth Polesworth Capacity for planned growth with some spare capacity for further growth Rowington Capacity for planned growth with some spare capacity for further growth Rugby Newbold Capacity for planned growth up to 2021, based on RBC Housing Trajectory 2015 Tamworth Capacity for planned growth - capacity for further growth is dependent on levels of growth outside of the study area Warton Capacity for majority of planned growth, timing of permit exceedance unknown due to unknown NWBC housing trajectory Warwick (Longbridge) Capacity for planned growth - capacity for further growth is dependent on levels of growth outside of the study area Wolston Capacity for planned growth with some spare capacity for further growth
+WwTW RAG assessment result Grendon Capacity for all planned growth with capacity for growth beyond the plan period Dunchurch Capacity for planned growth up to 2030, based on RBC Housing Trajectory 2015.
+Will require conventional and possibly non-conventional treatment process upgrades and flow upgrades to meet river quality targets.
+Finham (Coventry) Limited flow capacity up to 2020, therefore flow upgrades and careful development phasing will be required.
+Beyond 2020, treatment process upgrades using conventional and possibly non-conventional treatment technologies to meet river quality targets will also be required.
+STW have confirmed sufficient funds allocated for the necessary treatment process and flow upgrades.
+Hartshill (Nuneaton) Limited capacity for planned growth, exact timing of upgrades to be confirmed following publication of NWBC housing trajectory.
+Will require conventional treatment process upgrades and flow upgrades to meet river quality targets.
+Hurley Capacity for all planned growth with capacity for growth beyond the plan period Leek Wooton Capacity for all planned growth with capacity for growth beyond the plan period Minworth Capacity for all planned growth with capacity for growth beyond the plan period - capacity is dependent on levels of growth outside of the study area Norton Green Capacity for all planned growth with capacity for growth beyond the plan period Polesworth Capacity for all planned growth with capacity for growth beyond the plan period Rowington Capacity for all planned growth with capacity for growth beyond the plan period Rugby Newbold Capacity for planned growth up to 2021, based on RBC Housing Trajectory 2015.
+Will require conventional treatment process upgrades and flow upgrades to meet river quality targets.
+Tamworth Capacity for all planned growth with capacity for growth beyond the plan period - capacity is dependent on levels of growth outside of the study area Warton Limited capacity for planned growth, exact timing of upgrades to be confirmed following publication of NWBC housing trajectory.
+Will require conventional treatment process upgrades and flow upgrades to meet river quality targets.
+Warwick (Longbridge) Capacity for all planned growth with capacity for growth beyond the plan period - capacity is dependent on levels of growth outside of the study area Wolston Capacity for all planned growth with capacity for growth beyond the plan period

-Seven WwTWs do not have sufficient capacity to accept all future development proposed within the plan period.
+Seven WwTWs do not have sufficient capacity to accept all future development proposed within the plan period and beyond 2031.
 Therefore solutions are required in order to accommodate the growth to ensure that the increased waste water flow discharged does not impact on the current quality of the receiving watercourses, their associated ecological sites and also to ensure that the watercourses can still meet with legislative requirements.